Com hen – Cooked rice with baby clamps

-If you look for genuine Hue cuisinea, com hen should be ranked 1st of the to-eat list.
+If you look for genuine Hue cuisines, Com Hen should be ranked 1st of the to-eat list.
 It is steamed rice dish topped with baby clams, peanuts, sesame seeds, crispy noodles, basil, crisp pork cracklings, and a plethora of greens.
-A delicious hot mussel broth is served on the side for sipping.
-Com hen is not merely a dish; it is pride of Hue people.
+A delicious hot mussel broth is served on the side for dipping.
 If you asked them to choose one dish representing Hue old capital, they would not hesitate to say Com hen.
 The dish is easily found at every restaurant, especially along the three-block Truong Dinh Street, and at the corner of Nguyen Thai Hoc and Ba Trieu.

-Basically, Bun hen is similar with com hen since it uses the same ingredents.
-However, it is eaten with vermicelli instead of rice.
-The clams is sauteed and seasoned with shallots, garlic, and black peppers.
+Basically, Bun Hen is similar to Com Hen since it uses the same ingredients.
+However, it is eaten with Vermicelli instead of rice.
+The clams are sauteed and seasoned with shallots, garlic, and black peppers.
 Like almost Hue bun dishes, there needs to be a sauce.
-The sauce is salty and pungent, made from fermented fish paste (mam ruot) and the clam juice.
+The sauce is salty and pungent, made from fermented fish paste and the clam juice.
 Because people here considered clam as a “cold food”, they add pretty much chili paste.
-If you cannot east spicy food, ask the owner to leave it out.
+If you cannot eat spicy food, ask the owner to leave it out.

 Chao hen – Clam porridge